Hey Arnold!: Production

 Craig Bartlett, the show's creator, was born in Seattle, Washington, which he used as inspiration for the backdrop of Hey Arnold!.
 He graduated from Anacortes High School and obtained a degree in communications from The Evergreen State College in Olympia, Washington.
 During high school and college, he studied painting and sculpture at the Museum Art School in Portland.
 Originally, Bartlett intended to become a painter "in the 19th-century sense", but he became interested in animation during a trip to Italy.
 His first post-graduation job was at Will Vinton Productions, a claymation studio in Portland.

 In 1987, Bartlett relocated to Los Angeles, where he joined a team developing claymation cutaways for the television program Pee-wee's Playhouse.
-The short segments centered on a character named Penny and her friend Arnold.
+The short segments centered on a character named Penny.
 Bartlett later made three Arnold shorts: Arnold Escapes from Church (1988), The Arnold Waltz (1990), and Arnold Rides a Chair (1991), the latter aired as a filler short on Sesame Street in 1991.
 The same year, Arnold comic strips also appeared in Simpsons Illustrated magazine by Bartlett's brother-in-law Matt Groening, the creator of The Simpsons.